sokcheng/Kitsuchan-NG/README.md

 # kitsuchan-ng
 A fairly good Discord bot, hopefully.

-# How to set up
+# How to run
-Set up the following environment variables:
+`kitsuchan-ng` reads its config from environment variables.
+The following ones are **mandatory**:

-* `API_KEY_DISCORD_KITSUCHAN` - This is the OAuth token for your bot's account.
+* `API_KEY_DISCORD` - OAuth token for your Discord bot account.
-* `API_KEY_IBSEARCH_KITSUCHAN` - This is the API key for IbSear.ch.
+* `API_KEY_IBSEARCH` - API key for IbSear.ch.
 You can easily get one for free with no registration needed, so there's no excuse for you not to get one.
-* `WHITELIST_ADMINS_KITSUCHAN` - This contains a list of user IDs that can restart and halt the bot.
+* `WHITELIST_ADMINS` - A list of user IDs that can restart and halt the bot.
+Ideally, your own user ID (not the bot's ID) should be in this list at minimum.

-Optionally, set up the following as well:
+Optionally, you may set the following as well:

-* `WHITELIST_NSFW_KITSUCHAN` - This contains a list of channel IDs for which NSFW content may be posted.
+* `WHITELIST_NSFW` - This contains a list of channel IDs for which NSFW content may be posted.

-Once you have these set up, simply run `kitsuchan.py` and the bot will wake up.
-The program will *not run* unless the first three variables are set up.
+* `COMMAND_PREFIX` - Override the command prefix with anything of your liking.

+To run the program, it's suggested you do something like:

+`API_KEY_DISCORD=key1 API_KEY_IBSEARCH=key2 WHITELIST_ADMINS=yourID python3 kitsuchan.py`

 # How to use
 By default, `kitsuchan-ng` uses `kit!` for its prefix where `kit` are the first three letters of the bot account's username.
+You can override this.

 # Supported commands